PauloPaz-NOAA/global-workflow/cloud/README.md

 Also the Intel build does not work properly with OpenMP -- I suspect it is because of Intel 19.0 version that is probably untested.
 You can turn off OpenMP in conf/configure.fv3.linux.intel or don't use threads in your forecasts.

+### Intel GSI

+Currently, building the GSI component breaks down due to missing WRF dependencies.
+The fix is to clone the WRF repo (https://github.com/wrf-model/WRF) and configure, build, and compile this dependency before adding the ${WRFPATH} to your environment.
+See: GSI/cmake/Modules/FindWRF.cmake to find the missing libraries.